Openfisca-NSW/openfisca_windows_tutorial/README.md

 Here we're going to test that Docker works, build a container and then remove it.

 Here we go.
-(Below steps sourced from https://docs.docker.com/docker-for-windows/.)
+Below steps sourced from https://docs.docker.com/docker-for-windows/

 1. Open a terminal window - Command Prompt (typically found in Windows Systems in your start menu) or PowerShell.
 It'll give you the blinking black window asking for some code.

 2. Let's check what version of Docker you have installed.
 Type

-> "docker --version"
+> docker --version

 and then run the code (hit enter).
 You'll get something like this: